 Having conversations one person at a time…introducing new hires strategically across the organization – getting others to recognize that it isn’t compromising skills and standards but accommodating people by providing the tools and resources they need to get the job done.

 Sometimes it just takes one person, getting it started.
 Dr. Seuss books focus on ecology, individuality, fighting for what you believe in.
 One of my favorites is Horton Hears a Who.
 You remember it.
 It starts with little Cindy Lou – who only Horton could hear.
-Others thought Horton was hearing things…they were going to destroy Whoville – a vulnerable, at-risk population.
+Others thought Horton was hearing things…they were going to destroy Whoville – a historically marginalized, at-risk population.
 But Horton is quite the advocate and Cindy Lou is a fighter.
 So, what do they do?
 They bring everyone together – so they can be heard.
 And what do they say?
 We are here!
 We are here!

 Diverse, inclusive workplaces harness the skills and capabilities of all of us and together we can better be heard, become more successful and make a difference!